Landscapes with a DifferenceAcrylic paints

-It is far easier and quicker to pay for a product or service on a website with PayPal or credit cards.
+It is far easier and quicker to pay for a product or service on a website with a credit card.

 CAW has set up a simple form below to allow you to book your Workshop, Art Group or Tutored Class and pay immediately.
 You will receive an email confirming your booking and payment.

 - Go to the form and select the appropriate Fee.